nazo21/anote-proposed-research_idea/anote_research-code/README.md

 mv main.html index.html
 ```

-The backend serves `index.html` from the project root.
+The backend serves `proto.html` from the project root.

+You can always change the source code to what your preferences as well

 ---